kyverno/KDP/proposals/allow_policy_exception.md

 This proposal just provides a solution for basic exception.
 There are many other things need to be taken into consideration.

 1. More user stories / functions
+2. Request-Response machanism
-2. Exceptions lifecycle management
+3. Exceptions lifecycle management
-3. Auto-approvals
+4. Auto-approvals
-4. Exception cleanup
+5. Exception cleanup
-5. Documentation
+6. Documentation